 We don’t know how to explain it, but there is a certain vibration that resonates along these coastlines that is as addictive as it is palpable.
 From the moment you land in Bangkok you’ll feel Thailand’s incredible energy and when you return home you’ll crave it so much that you’ll be booking your flight back the following year (or month).

 Known as the land of smiles.
-Travelling around Thailand you’ll be greeted politely by all the locals in the country.
+When backpacking Thailand you’ll be greeted politely by all the locals in the country.
 They are extremely friendly but it’s not always easy to make friends with Thai people. (see cons below)

 Despite a constant increase in pricing, Thailand is still a very cheap place to visit.
 There’s a lot to do and almost everything can fall inside of a backpacker’s budget.